rastko909/frothies/README.md

 ## 21. Discuss and analyse requirements related to information system security.

+The three main requirements of information system security is to maintain confidentiality of data, preserve the integrity of data and promote the availability of data for authorized use.
+These three goals must be considered when creating a plan to protect a computer system.

+Confidentiality of data refers to protecting data from being accessed by unauthorized parties.
+Only authorized users should be able to access data in the system.

+Integrity of data refers to the authencity of data in the system - whether information is accurate.
+Only authorized users can make modifications to the data and even so any improper modifications to the data should be prevented.

+Availability of data refers to whether information are accessible by authorized users.
+In an event of an emergency (intentional attacks or natural disasters) where it may result in a loss of information system capabilities, there should be a disaster recovery plan in place to ensure data is not lost.
+Encrypted data could also be stored on the internet/digital media.

 ## 22. Discuss methods you will use to protect information and data.